imkiwa/purexception/README.md

 # purexception
+This is purexception. <br/>
-This is purexception, a support library that help you programme with exception on C(also C++).
+A support library that help you programming with exceptions on C.(also C++).